Skarlso/blogsource/content/blog/2019-01-23-living-with-a-parser.md

 operand = Float(operand) rescue operand
 ~~~

 Basically everything is a number.
-Doesn't matter where it came from, what it was in the past...
-It's a number if it can be converted.
+Doesn’t matter where it came from, what it was in the past… It’s a number if it can be converted.
 This, of course, also means that a test like this one fails:

 ~~~ruby
   def test_number_match